Meeting requirements for accessible text (HTML)

-Although Windows 8 users can always switch to a high-contrast mode, your app design for text should regard that as a last resort.
+Although Windows users can always switch to a high-contrast mode, your app design for text should regard that as a less preferable option for the user.
 A better practice is to ensure that your app text meets established guidelines for the level of contrast between text and its background.
 Evaluating the level of contrast is based on techniques that don't consider color hue.
-For example, red text on a green background might not be readable to someone with a color blindness impairment.
+For example, red text on a green background might not be readable to someone with a color blindness impairment, if the level of contrast between red and green is too small.
 Checking and correcting the contrast ratio helps prevent these types of accessibility issues.

 To be considered accessible, visible text must have a minimum luminosity contrast ratio of 4.5:1 against the background.
 Exceptions include logos and incidental text such as text that is part of an inactive UI component.